Garden Word of the Day

 Rough stink bug identification

-Their classic stink bug shield-shaped body is rather flattened and a bumpy mottled grey and black.
+Their classic stink bug shield-shaped body is rather flattened and a bumpy mottled gray and black.
 This coloration makes them blend in well with bark.
 They average 1/2” to slightly more than 3/4” in length.

 Rough stink bug diet